Task-invoked pupillary response: Diagnosticity

-Task Performance
+Task performance

-Some studies suggest pupillary dilation due to task-evoked pupillary response is associated with greater task performance.
+Some studies suggest that pupillary dilation due to task-evoked pupillary response is associated with greater task performance.
 For example, when taking part in an experiment involving the n-back task, a correlation was observed between those with higher dilation, due to pupillary response, and improved performance.

 Conversely, other studies show the opposite relationship, where higher pupillary dilation is associated with lower task performance.
 When presented with a task measuring the Stroop effect, higher pupil dilation positively correlated with the size of the Stroop effect.
 This is suggested to be because those who are poor at a test regarding incongruencies must put in more mental effort than those more skilled at stopping themselves when faced with incongruency.
 However, the same correlation could be explained through the potential ease with which information is accessed by those who have good inhibitory control.

 Expertise

 Those who are experts in their field experience a lower cognitive load and so a smaller task-evoked pupillary response when compared to novices.
 This is suggested to be because experts are able to more easily access information.